Unstructured Data

-Structured data is organized into predefined formats like tables, enabling efficient storage and analysis.
-It supports relational databases, machine learning, and SEO, offering benefits like scalability and ease of analysis, but faces challenges like inflexibility.
+Structured data is organized in predefined formats like tables, enabling efficient storage, retrieval, and analysis for databases, machine learning, and SEO.

 Structured data refers to information that is organized into a predefined format or schema, typically tables, databases, or spreadsheets.
 This organization allows for efficient storage, retrieval, and analysis.
 The data is then easily searched and analyzed using standard data processing tools and techniques.